Acid Reflux: Symptoms, Causes and Treatment

 You may have constant nausea and if your symptoms occur at night then you may even undergo excessive coughing and wheezing along with a sore throat.

-These symptoms will not let you sleep properly.
+These signs and symptoms will not let you sleep properly.

 You may also develop asthma or existent asthma could worsen.